 Manuka Health Clinic in Anchorage, Alaska is named for the beautiful Manuka flower (Leptospermum scopanum).
 This flowering plant in the myrtle family is native to New Zealand.
 Manuka honey has a generous amount of methylgloxal, which is why it is so coveted for its antimicrobial properties.

 While honey is a hobby, we are pretty sure that's not why you landed on our page.
 Our small colorful clinic, filled with second hand furniture, is just on the edge of Spenard in Midtown Anchorage.
 One block over and we would be in the cool, eclectic part of the city.
 Oh well!

-There are two of us, Ginger Scoggin, PhD, DNP, ANP-C (researcher and doctor) and Gen Ellis, NA (captain of the ship, nursing assistant and Ginger's handler).
+There are two of us, Ginger Scoggin, PhD, DNP, ANP-C (researcher and doctor) and Gen Ellis, MA (captain of the ship, medical assistant and Ginger's handler).
 Together we work for and with the most inspiring chronic Lyme-MSIDS patients.

 Unfortunately, this syndrome is both serious and debilitating.
 I was introduced to Lyme disease by a classmate and friend (Dr. Ginger Savely...yup, there are 2 of us!) while doing virology research for my Doctorate at Case Western.
 At that time, I naively thought Ginger's work, while interesting, had nothing to do with Alaska.
-At that time, CDC had only two reportable cases of "Lyme disease" in the state, and there were no hard bodied black legged ticks up here.
+The CDC had only two reportable cases of "Lyme disease" in the state of Alaska, and there were no hard bodied black legged ticks up here.

 I was in for an awakening...and an uphill battle!
 With my focus on viral cluster re-activation and epidemiology, colleagues increasingly began asking me about their patients with medically complex multi-system illnesses.

-In Gen, Kamille and I found someone who shared our passion to help chronically ill patients.
-But Gen was different.
-She refers to herself as Manuka's "original" (first actually diagnosed to the species level by polymerase chain reaction and in-situ hybridization testing) Bartonella h. patient.
-With the CDC saying chronic Lyme and co-infection syndromes did not exist, my research and experiences were showing the opposite.
+Gen wasn't only one third of our team.
+She refers to herself as Manuka's "original" (first diagnosed to the species level by polymerase chain reaction and in-situ hybridization testing) Bartonella h. patient.
+With the CDC saying chronic Lyme and co-infection syndromes don't exist, my research and experiences were showing the opposite.
 The three of us took on the world of chronic Lyme in Alaska.